 No threatened flora species were recorded during the field surveys conducted for the EIS (Jacobs, 2020).
-However, the proposed modification at Clyde Dive, as identified in the Modification 2 Report, requires the removal of 0.14 hectares of Downy Wattle (Biosis, 2021).
-This includes 0.01 hectares within the approved Project area (as identified in the EIS), as well as 0.13 hectares within the additional area required for construction, however this is not likely to result in a significant impact to species or communities listed under the EPBC Act.
+However, the Modification 2 at Clyde Dive identified the removal of 0.14 hectares of Downy Wattle (Biosis, 2021).
+This includes 0.01 hectares within the approved Project area (as identified in the EIS), as well as 0.13 hectares within an additional area required for construction.
+Modification 5 required the removal of an additional 0.40 ha of PCT 920, 0.64 ha of Type 1 and 2 KFH, comprising 0.11 ha of mature mangroves and associated pneumatophores/saplings (Type 2) and 0.53ha of coastal wetlands (Type 1).
+However, this increase will not directly affect species or communities listed under the EPBC Act as confirmed within each respective Modification Report.